Most Common Causes of Hydraulic Systems Failure

 To fix these common hydraulic problems, you want to:

-• Swap out packing and center the actuator.
+- Swap out the packing and center the actuator.

 How to Prevent Hydraulic System Failure